Dieser Inhalt ist in der von Ihnen ausgewählten Sprache nicht verfügbar.

 29.4.
 Variable Management for Inventory

 Keep variable data with the hosts and groups definitions (see the inventory editor), rather than using group_vars/ and host_vars/.
-If you use dynamic inventory sources, automation controller can synchronize such variables with the database as long as the Overwrite Variables option is not set.
+If you use dynamic inventory sources, automation controller can synchronize such variables with the database while the Overwrite Variables option is not set.

 29.5.
 Autoscaling